-One last thought: I wonder if your friend already knows how you feel.
+One last thought: I wonder if your friend already knows how you feel, that you don’t approve of her engagement.
 It’s a good possibility since you’re close and she can probably “read” you.
 She is likely determined to set her own path whether or not her friends approve.
 As for having to spend time with your friend and her husband-to-be as a couple, I can at least give you some proactive advice for that problem.
 As you find ways to not spend time together as a couple, increase the time you spend with her alone so that the message is clear you want to keep her in our life, but it’s going to be more as a twosome than a foursome.
 I know it’s easier said than done.

 I wish I could tell you something that would alleviate your anxiety over the situation.
 Ultimately, for better or worse, I do think your friend’s fate with this man is out of your hands.